 Uninsured Motorist Coverage

 Uninsured Motorist Coverage is exactly what it sounds like.
 If someone without insurance injures you in an auto accident, your Uninsured Motorist Coverage will pay for your property damage and bodily injury.
 Placing a claim with your insurance company in this manner will not affect your insurance rates.
-If you’re hit by a hit and run driver, you should also be able to access your Uninsured Motorist Coverage—be ready though, your insurance company will want to know plenty of details about the accident and the hit and run driver, before they will provide coverage.
-The reason is that insurance companies are fearful that drivers make up hit and run stories as a way to create fraudulent claims.
+If you’re hit by a hit and run driver, you should also be able to access your Uninsured Motorist Coverage—be ready though, your insurance company will want to know plenty of details about the accident and the hit and run driver before they will provide coverage.
+The reason is that insurance companies are fearful that drivers make up hit-and-run stories as a way to create fraudulent claims.

 Underinsured Motorist Coverage

 Underinsured Motorist Coverage plays a different role than Uninsured Motorist Coverage.
 If your injuries cost more than the coverage the other driver has, you can access your Underinsured Motorist Coverage.
-However, there’s a catch—your Underinsured Motorist Coverage must be more than the coverage the driver who hit you.
+However, there’s a catch—your Underinsured Motorist Coverage must be more than the coverage of the driver who hit you.
 Essentially, your policy will get a ‘credit’ for whatever has been paid.
-Take for example, a situation where the at-fault driver has a policy of $30,000 and you have a policy of $50,000.
+Take, for example, a situation where the at-fault driver has a policy of $30,000 and you have a policy of $50,000.
 If you reach a settlement for $30,000 with the at-fault driver’s insurance company, you potentially have access to an additional $20,000 from your carrier ($50,000-$30,000).